MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 ### Additional checks

-In the Microsoft Cloud App Security (MCAS), investigate activities and file access of the compromised account.
+In MCAS, investigate activities and file access of the compromised account.
 For more information, see:

 - [Investigate compromise with MCAS](https://docs.microsoft.com/cloud-app-security/investigate)
 - [Investigate anomalies with MCAS](https://docs.microsoft.com/cloud-app-security/investigate-anomaly-alerts)